Feature Description

 ![]() |

-- Normal Boundary: Displays area boundaries in standard style.
+- Normal Boundary: Displays area boundaries in a normal style.

-- Boundary Symbology: Displays area boundaries with symbolic representation for intuitive visualization.
+- Boundary Symbology: Displays area boundaries in a symbolic form, which is more intuitive.

 ![]() |